build-on-aws/content/posts/practical-cloud-guide/deploy-a-cloud-database-to-scale-lamp-app/index.md

 aws lightsail get-load-balancer —-load-balancer-name todo-lb | jq .loadBalancer.dnsName
 ```

-Open a browser to http://<dnsName> to verify that application is working.
+Open a browser to http://< dnsName > to verify that application is working.
 Refresh the browser window and you will see the Front-end host ip change.

 ![](./images/scaled-app.png)